 Personal development is also seen as key because the more knowledgeable and skilled we are, the better we’re able to help customers.
 So if you need training, it’s there.
 If you want to attend a seminar or conference, shout up.

 It all works too.
 We recently had our busiest month ever, resolved nearly 2,000 support tickets – and still got a customer satisfaction score of 95.2%.
 That makes everyone feel good.

-If this sounds like the kind of support team you’d like to join, take a look at our jobs page.
+If this sounds like the kind of support team you’d like to join, take a look at the latest opportunities on our careers page.

 Also in Blog

 I’ve read through a number of the industry thought leaders to get an understanding of how DevOps is being communicated out there.
 As with so much else in life, you can start at Wikipedia to get a ge...